nickmflorin/enumerated-literals/README.md

 ## Basics

-At it's core, the `enumerated-literals` package provides a method, `enumeratedLiterals`, that can be used to define and group constant string literals in an `enum`-like fashion:
+At it's core, the `enumerated-literals` package provides a method, `enumeratedLiterals`, that can be used to define a set of constant string literals in an `enum`-like fashion:

 ```ts
 enumeratedLiterals<L extends Literals, O extends EnumeratedLiteralsOptions<L>>(literals: L, options: O): EnumeratedLiterals<L, O>